niksy/throttle-debounce/README.md

 `atBegin` is true, callback will be executed only at the first debounced-function call.
 (After the throttled-function has not been called for `delay` milliseconds, the internal counter is reset).

-#### callback

-Type: `Function`

-A function to be executed after delay milliseconds.
-The `this` context and all arguments are passed through, as-is, to `callback` when the debounced-function is executed.

 ## Differences with original module